LandonAndEmma/CandyTool/README.md

 # CandyTool
-A swar and sbnk file extractor used for Mysims Racing DS .urf files.
+A swar and sbnk file extractor used for Mysims Racing DS and MySims Skyheroes DS .urf files.